Current Team Members

 Dr. David Jonietz

-Methodological focus: Geographical Information Systems (GIS), movement data analysis, data mining, geosimulation, agent-based models (ABM), network analysis and routing, Location-based Services (LBS)
+Methodological focus: Geographical Information Systems (GIS), movement data analysis, machine learning and data mining, geosimulation, agent-based models (ABM), network analysis and routing, Location-based Services (LBS)

 More info at n.ethz.ch/~jonietzd.